 The Importance of a Solar Inverter

 - The process begins with the panels.
-Comprised of a silicon material that converts the sun’s energy into electrical power, the panels collect the energy from the sun.
+Comprised of a silicon material that converts the sun’s energy into electrical power.
+The panels then collect the energy from the sun.

-- The panels collect the power throughout the daylight hours, and continuously produce the direct current (DC) to be sent elsewhere for conversion.
+- The panels collect the power throughout the daylight hours.

-- The individual panels then combine the collected power and send the DC to the inverter for an essential part of the process.
+- The individual panels then combine the collected power and send the DC to the inverter.

-- In the form of a small box, some inverters record the efficiency of the panels, giving you a specific gauge on how much power you collect from the system.
+- In the form of a small box, some inverters record the efficiency of the panels.
+This gives you a specific gauge on how much power you collect from the system.

-- The inverter, which in the case of a central inverter is often fixed out of the way on the side of a business or home, receives the DC from the panels.
+- The inverter, which in the case of a central inverter is often fixed out of the way on the side of a business or home.

 - The vast majority of home appliances such as TVs, fridges and lights run off of alternating current (AC).
 So, the solar power inverter’s role is to transform the DC into the necessary AC for everyday use in the home.

-- Some systems use micro-inverters rather than a single central inverter, which are fixed to the underside of each panel, and collect and transform DC and convert this power to an alternating current.
+Some systems use micro-inverters rather than a single central inverter, which attach to the underside of each panel.
+These collect and transform DC and convert this power to an alternating current.
 However, these options are more expensive.

-- Once the inverter creates the correct power input, it sends it to the fusebox to be delivered to the building efficiently.
+- Once the inverter creates the correct power input, it sends it to the fuse box and to the building.

-- When the AC is received by the switchboard, it is delivered to the home to power all of the appliances as required.
+- When the switchboard receives the AC, the home receives it to power all of the appliances as required.

 - From the fusebox, excess power is either sent to a battery storage system or back into the grid, depending on your usage and system set-up, this will vary.

-If you are looking for more information about solar inverter options, give SunEnergy a call and speak to one of the knowledgeable professionals about the best products available.
+If you are looking for more information about solar options, give SunEnergy a call to chat to our solar experts, Or get a quick quote below!